Showing posts with label peach. Show all posts

 Dummie in outhouse

-We stopped at some of the historic sites in Dawson Georgia.
-I took pictures of Terrell County Historic Marker, Confederate Gun Shop Marker, World War II Marker, James Mathews Griggs Historic Marker, Terrell Courthouse, old homes, and churches.
+We stopped at some of the historic sites in Dawson, Georgia.
+I took pictures of the Terrell County Historic Marker, Confederate Gun Shop Marker, World War II Marker, James Mathews Griggs Historic Marker, Terrell Courthouse, old homes, and churches.

-While I was taking pictures, I met the great-grandson of James Mathew Griggs.
+While I was taking pictures, I met James Mathew Griggs's great-grandson.
 He told me that the marker of his great-grandfather had been moved to the courthouse lawn.

 The marker read:

-To the memory of James Mathew Griggs who represented with conspicuous ability and fidelity the 2nd district of Georgia in Congress from March 4, 1897, to the dated of his death January 5, 1910.
+To the memory of James Mathew Griggs, who represented the 2nd district of Georgia in Congress with conspicuous ability and fidelity from March 4, 1897, to the date of his death, January 5, 1910.
 This memorial is erected in his hometown by the people of the district.

-He loved and honored the people they loved and honored him.
+He loved and honored the people they loved and praised him.

 James Mathew Griggs